6. Machine Learning¶

 You can use the results to modify existing dictionaries by copying selections then moving to the NLP Dictionary function.

-If you want to change the chunkling function, this is follows NLTK syntax.
+If you want to change the chunkling function, use NLTK syntax.